"I think in terms of composition," says Cindy Stockett, as she looks out the window at her garden in Vashon Island, Washington.

 Some that Stockett likes:

-Barberries with bright berries and red stems in winter and purple-red foliage in summer.
+Barberries with bright winter berries and red stems in the cool season and purple-red foliage in summer.

 'Hakuro Nishiki' willow ( Salix integra 'Hakuro Nishiki'), whose leaves open variegated pink in spring, shift to cream and green in summer, then drop in fall, allowing twigs and branches ― which look like red fireworks ― to carry the show in winter.